tmontobbio/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  -open chrome console
+  -"submitted a new toy" to find the error in network tab -uninitialized constant in toy controller - found the create method called on Toys and not Toy

 - Update the number of likes for a toy

   - How I debugged:

+  -open chrome console
+  -input likes, recieved unexpected end of JSON input - server not replying with any data -looked in controller and found no render json: response

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  -opened console, found that delete caused a "no route matches delete error" -checked routes file and found destroy was not added to resources list